 Some necessary changes may be needed in order to help you stay in your own place.

 The following checklist will help you understand some of the steps you should take when aging in place.

 An aging-in-place checklist is a comprehensive guide that helps ensure the home environment is secure, comfortable, and adaptable to the changing needs of seniors.
 This includes modifications like installing grab bars, improving lighting, and arranging for home care services if needed.

-With careful planning, you can make simple home modifications that will help you to age in your own home safely and comfortably.
+With careful planning, you can make simple home modifications that will help you avoid some of the challenges that come with aging place, so you can age in your own home safely and comfortably.

 Your Go-To Home Safety Checklist For Seniors Aging In Place